nbooster/Saphetor/README.md

 It finally queries the table to get the total number records (valid variants) that were successfully inserted.

-*TODO: The json string creation method can be optimized even more...
+TODO 1: The json string creation method can be optimized even more.
+TODO 2: The .vcf parser can be made more robust/complete.

-**Execution speed can be improved even more by using a custom malloc lib (with LD_PRELOAD for example) like: mimalloc, tcmalloc, jemalloc...
+*Execution speed can be improved even more by using a custom malloc lib (with LD_PRELOAD for example) like: mimalloc, tcmalloc, jemalloc...

-***For the big input file (C++ dev_assignment.vcf.gz) of the assignment, of total size: ~600 MB uncompressed, it finishes in ~ 9.5 secs, on an Intel(R) Xeon(R) Gold 5315Y CPU @ 3.20GHz.
+**For the big input file (C++ dev_assignment.vcf.gz) of the assignment, of total size: ~600 MB uncompressed, it finishes in ~ 9.5 secs, on an Intel(R) Xeon(R) Gold 5315Y CPU @ 3.20GHz.
 ```